-Monsanto Co.’s claim that DuPont (DD) Co. owes $1 billion for infringing a patent on herbicide-tolerant crops and a counterclaim the patent was obtained through deception will go to a jury after lawyers present closing arguments today.
+Monsanto Co.’s claim that DuPont (DD:US) Co. owes $1 billion for infringing a patent on herbicide-tolerant crops and a counterclaim the patent was obtained through deception will go to a jury after lawyers present closing arguments today.

-The trial, in its fourth week in federal court in St. Louis, revolves around Monsanto’s patent for making Roundup Ready crops, a technology at the heart of its $13.7 billion in annual revenue (MON).
+The trial, in its fourth week in federal court in St. Louis, revolves around Monsanto’s patent for making Roundup Ready crops, a technology at the heart of its $13.7 billion in annual revenue (MON:US).
 Farmers have embraced the technology because it allows them to kill weeds with Roundup herbicide while leaving crops unscathed.

 Monsanto argued at the trial that DuPont had no right to make hundreds of lines of soybeans that combine the Roundup Ready trait with a similar DuPont technology known as GAT.
 Monsanto says that patent infringement is worth $1 billion.
 In response, DuPont has argued St. Louis-based Monsanto deceived the government to obtain the patent, rendering it unenforceable.